sylhare/Type-on-Strap/README.md

 ├── pages
 |   ├── 404.md		       # To be displayed when url is wrong
 |   ├── about.md               # About example page
+|   ├── gallery.md              # Gallery page for your photos
-|   ├── portfolio.html	       # Portfolio bootstrapped page
+|   ├── portfolio.md	         # Portfolio page for your projects
 |   ├── search.html	       # Search page
 |   └── search.json            # Specify the search target (page, post, collection)
 ├── _config.yml                # sample configuration